DCC-UAB/dlnn-project_ia-group_10/README.md

 - `img/`: Just the images appearing in the notebook.
 - `utils/`: Leftover
 - `archive`: bunch of stuff/models we have tried and got to a dead end, considering the time limit or the logic behind them.
+- `out_of_contxt.zip`: File containing the additional data for validation purposes.

 ## Main functionalities and important takes
 - Data Exploration